BrinkleyS24/AreUHungry/README.md

 # Are U Hungry

-A random food generator that cycles through various recipes so you can choose yur favorites ones.
+A random food generator that cycles through various recipes so you can choose your favorites ones.

 ## Technologies Used